 - Combines the strengths of both symmetric and asymmetric key encryption methods – I mentioned earlier that while asymmetric key encryption makes for easier key management, it is not as efficient as symmetric key encryption.
 In this case, you can use a symmetric key to encrypt the data and use a public key to encrypt the data encryption key..

 Having a basic understanding of encryption will help you to evaluate different data encryption technologies and implementations so you can better secure yours and your company’s assets.
-In our next post, we will delve into the topic of Key Management.
+In part 3 of this series, we delve into the topic of Key Management.
 It is no exaggeration to say that key management is the most important component of any data encryption strategy.
 You may use the most difficult cipher to crack in the world but it doesn’t matter if your encryption keys are weak or falls into the wrong hands due to improper management.
-From their we’ll focus more specifically on data encryption in the Public Cloud.